Smoking ban: United States

+On 19 December 1990, Carl's Jr. became the first large fast-food chain to ban smoking in all of its company-owned restaurants.
+On 1 April 1993, Showbiz Pizza Time Inc., owner of Chuck E. Cheese, banned smoking in its restaurants.
+On 26 January 1994, Arby's Inc. announced it would ban smoking indoors in its 257 company-owned locations later that year.
+Dairy Queen Inc., having banned indoor smoking in company-owned locations in 1993, announced that it would urge 6,000 Dairy Queen, Orange Julius, and Karmel Korn franchise owners to put a ban on smoking inside their restaurants.
+On 24 February 1994, fast-food restaurant McDonald's announced that it would ban smoking inside its 1,400 company-owned restaurants effective immediately and would "continue to actively encourage our franchises to make their restaurants smoke-free, and more are voluntarily doing so every day."
+Taco Bell announced a similar ban on its company-owned restaurants on 15 March 1994.
+On 21 December 2000, Wendy's International Inc. announced an agreement to ban smoking in its company-owned restaurants by 31 March 2001, with implemented effective dates of "Jan.
+1 in the West, Feb.
+1 in the Southeast, March 1 in upper northern states, and March 31 in the Midwest and Northeast."
+On 11 August 2005, Yum!
+Brands, parent company of KFC and Pizza Hut restaurants, announced that it would ban smoking inside some 1,200 KFCs and 1,675 Pizza Huts that were company-owned beginning the following week and encourage the ban to its franchise operators.

 In Wauwatosa, Wisconsin, three restaurants received short-term exemptions from a local smoke-free ordinance in restaurants when they managed to demonstrate financial suffering because of it.

+A bar received the first hardship exemption in Washington, D.C.
+Maryland also has provisions for hardship exemptions.

 Effects upon musical instruments

 Bellows-driven instruments – such as the accordion, concertina, melodeon and (Irish) Uilleann bagpipes – reportedly need less frequent cleaning and maintenance as a result of the Irish smoke-free law.
 "Third-hand smoke", solid particulates from secondhand smoke that are adsorbed onto surfaces and later re-emitted as gases or transferred through touch, are a particular problem for musicians.
 After playing in smoky bars, instruments can emit nicotine, 3-ethenylpyridine (3-EP), phenol, cresols, naphthalene, formaldehyde, and tobacco-specific nitrosamines (including some not found in freshly-emitted tobacco smoke), which can enter musicians' bodies through the skin, or be re-emitted as gases after they have left the smoky environment.
 Concern about third-hand smoke on instruments is one of the reasons many musicians, represented by the New Orleans Musicians' Clinic, supported the smoking ban there.